Swimming Pools and Spas

 Mandatory Inspections

-- totally remove your pool and backfill if below ground.
+- pool/spa shell is structure is removed completely and backfill if below ground.
 You need to obtain a compaction certificate for the backfill; or

 Further information